TFT Tier List of Teamcomps - Check The Strongest Teamfight Tactics Compositions!

 You can also go for the Imperials for the extremely powerful Imperial bonus.
 The problem is, that it requires getting all four of them, so there’s no wiggle room at all.
-Darius is a decent frontline, but doesn’t scale that well into the late game and Katarina is pretty weak without mana, she's in general considered a RNG-heavy bottom tier Assassin.
+Darius is a decent frontline but doesn’t scale that well into the late game and Katarina is pretty weak without mana, she's in general considered an RNG-heavy bottom tier Assassin.

 These setups also are pretty powerful, but only when paired with certain items.
 They’re also easier to counter than the ones we talked about previously.
 They are focused on utilizing their respective passives to get extra basic attacks.
-Currently the game offers plenty of ways to counter auto-attackers, while there’s much less anti-spell tools.
-That’s what makes these teamcomps slightly easier to beat.
+Currently, the game offers plenty of ways to counter auto-attackers, while there are much less anti-spell tools.
+That’s what makes these team comps slightly easier to beat.

 While I don’t think that these compositions can be really called meta, they can definitely win you some rounds or even games.
 Some of them are mostly relying on countering certain enemy playstyles, either by dodging basic attacks or by depleting enemy mana.
 We find those builds really fun to play, but the only wins you’re going to get with them are games when the strongest enemies build in a way that you counter.

 PIRATE GUNSLINGER COMP